vectordotdev/timber-io/_docs/app/tutorials/view-in-request-context.md

 title: View in Request Context
 ---

-Have you ever searched for a line and wanted to see it in the context of the HTTP request?
-Timber makes this easy with the `http` context:
+All to common developers will find a log line but need to view it in context to solve the issue at hand.
+Timber's `http` context allows you to do exactly that.
+Instead of backing out to the raw unfiltered timeline, Timber allows you to see the line in the context of it's specific HTTP request.
+Here's how it works:

 ## Steps